paulfoley/Udacity_Nanodegree-Data_Analyst/ERCOT-Parse/README.md

 # Data Audit - ERCOT Data

-Electric Reliability Council of Texas [ERCOT](http://www.ercot.com/mktinfo/data_agg) provides an open source version of their data.
+Electric Reliability Council of Texas ([ERCOT](http://www.ercot.com/mktinfo/data_agg)) provides an open source version of their data.

 ## Project Overview

-We'll be using 2013 [ERCOT](http://www.ercot.com/mktinfo/data_agg) hourly load data to find the Maximum, Minimum, and Average loads of energy output in each station they have around the country.
+We'll be using 2013 [ERCOT](http://www.ercot.com/mktinfo/data_agg) hourly load data to find the Maximum, Minimum, and Average loads of energy output in each station around the country.

 ## Getting Started